 Is there an API for Google Scholar

 Google Scholar does not provide official API access for web scraping.
 The robot.txt of this search engine forbids web scrapers from scraping most pages.
-It is supposed to be accessed by its bots or some third-party APIs and impermissible for this action.
+It is supposed to be accessed by its bots or some third-party APIs and is impermissible for this action.
 However, you will get a CAPTCHA to clear out if you request to reach on such certain information.

 How to Scrape Google Scholar Without Coding